Double-bracket quantum algorithms for diagonalization: Relation to prior work and open questions

-There appear to be further possibilities for creating novel quantum algorithms by building on the various continuous iterations developed in the field of dynamical systems.
+\paragraph{Regarding other double-bracket flows.} There appear to be further possibilities for creating novel quantum algorithms by building on the various continuous flows developed in the field of dynamical systems.
 This includes the early work in Ref.~\cite{deift1983ordinary} which discusses continuous flow equations implementing the QR decomposition and proposes a continuous version of the Golub-Kahan algorithm for computing the singular value decomposition~\cite{golub1965calculating}.
-In Ref.~\cite{BROCKETT199179} double-bracket flows for diagonalization, linear programming and sorting have been formulated, see also Ref.~\cite{BROCKETT1989761} for matching optimization.
-Thus, there appears to be a vast literature on analog classical computing which explores how non-linear differential equations can encode various computational tasks~\cite{Chu_iterations}.
+In Ref.~\cite{BROCKETT199179} double-bracket flows for diagonalization, linear programming and sorting have been formulated, see also Ref.~\cite{BROCKETT1989761} for matching optimization and for simulating any finite automaton~\cite{brockett2005smooth}.
+Thus, there appears to be a vast literature on analog classical computing which explores how non-linear differential equations can encode various computational tasks~\cite{Chu_iterations,helmke_moore_optimization,bloch1985completely,BLOCH1985103,bloch1990steepest,bloch1992completely,smith1993geometric}.
 In this work the focus has been solely on the task of preparing eigenstates of quantum many-body systems but quantizing these ideas can add to the body of explicit quantum algorithms that we know of.

-It is very likely that when repurposing other dynamical equations for quantum computing one will face challenges similar to those discussed above.
+\paragraph{Regarding analog quantum simulation.} It is very likely that when repurposing other dynamical equations for quantum computing one will face challenges similar to those discussed in Sec.~\ref{GWWreview}.
 However, we may ask if a fully analog implementation of a double-bracket flow is viable?
 Here we resorted to a discretization which raises the question if recursive circuits can be avoided in the digital approach?
 Positive answers to these questions would likely affect an entire family of, possibly quantum, algorithms.

-For the central task of obtaining physical properties of quantum many-body system through quantum computation, there seem to be two overall pathways.
-The first approach focuses on ground and thermal states~\cite{KnillOptimal,PoulinWocjan,temme2011quantum,ge2019faster,lin2020near,gilyen2019quantum,motta2020determining,tan2020quantum,dong2022ground,PRXQuantum.3.010318,epperly2021theory}.
-With few exceptions, see, e.g., Ref.~\cite{motta2020determining}, most proposed quantum algorithms rely crucially on controlled-unitary operations~\cite{kitaev1995quantum,lin2022lecture} and then tackle the resulting probabilistic component by amplifying the success probability in phase estimation~\cite{brassard2002quantum,PoulinWocjan,kothari,parrish2019quantum,stair2020multireference}.
-Phase estimation allows to discuss runtime guarantees~\cite{ge2019faster,lin2020near} while for double-bracket flow it is difficult to predict when a target accuracy will be reached.
+Ref.~\cite{QDP} takes steps towards using input quantum states as quantum instructions for double-bracket quantum algorithms but the input system size needed to grow exponentially with the duration of evolution.